loudest/argus/README.md

-## Python Video stream Facial Biometrics
+## Python videostreams for facial detection & biometrics

 Use video streams to improve OpenCV detection of faces and with biometric markers.